 Your investment needs

 At Brompton, we believe private clients can best achieve their investment objectives through holding well-constructed portfolios of funds sourced from across the marketplace.
 We do, however, recognise that private clients may wish to move their established segregated portfolios to Brompton.
-Once such portfolios have been transferred, we move the assets into appropriate funded programmes over an appropriate time period, taking into account our clients’ tax positions, (where specifically instructed), risk appetites and any particular personal requirements.
+Once such portfolios have been transferred, we move the assets into funded programmes over an agreed time period, taking into account our clients’ tax positions, (where specifically instructed), risk appetites and any particular personal requirements.
 During the transition period, the segregated portfolios are actively managed in accordance with their investment objectives and monitored for risk, with activity taking place within agreed capital gains tax constraints.

 OEICs and unit trusts